 The Darkest Hour is just Before the Dawn

-Brick Top, like all villains, eventually come to their demise.
+Brick Top, like all villains, eventually comes to their demise.
 Yes, there are a couple of exceptions.
 Crystal Lake just can’t seem to eradicate Jason and Michael Myers is a constant aggravation.
 But, we’ve learned to live with them.
 However, the night will end and the sun will rise.
 Then, with much elation, we can all celebrate and bounce back.
 And you too can do the Steve Martin dance at dawn, just like we did on that battle-torn rooftop back in 2004.